splineops/splineops/docs/user-guide/01_interpolate.rst

 A polynomial spline is a continuously defined function made of polynomial pieces of nonnegative integer degree :math:`N`.
 What makes such a spline special is that all pieces connect smoothly when :math:`N\geq1`.
 In one dimension, let some piece be defined over :math:`x_{-1}\leq x\leq x_{0}` by the polynomial
-A polynomial spline is a continuously defined function made of polynomial pieces of nonnegative integer degree :math:`N`.
-What makes such a spline special is that all pieces connect smoothly when :math:`N\geq1`.
-In one dimension, let some piece be defined over :math:`x_{-1}\leq x\leq x_{0}` by the polynomial

 .. math::